CHRUdeLille/nextflow/README.md

-# nextflow
-Nextflow environment containerized
+# Nextflow inside singularity container

 ## Why this ?
 Are you schizophrenic ?
-We work in a diagnostic environment and nextflow development is still very active!
+We are working in a diagnostic environment and nextflow development is still very active!
 This is a good thing but we just wanted to be able to run our nextflow scripts in each of the environments corresponding to particular versions of nextflow & singularity.

 ## Is there any limitation ?
 For the moment, you can only use the local executor.
 We plan to add a slurm client.